-Warning for parents to check safety of children’s fancy dress costumes.
+Warning for parents to check the safety of children’s fancy dress costumes.

-Jersey Trading Standards are providing reminders to make sure that parents take some simple steps to make sure children are safe when dressing up in fancy dress costumes.
+Jersey Trading Standards are providing reminders to make sure that parents take some simple steps to make sure children are safe when dressing up in fancy dress costumes this Halloween.

 Jersey Trading Standards would therefore urge consumers to remain vigilant and to take a few simple steps when purchasing fancy dress costumes

-- Look for the CE European Safety Mark when purchasing costumes and associated items.
+- Look for the UKCA or CE European Safety Mark when purchasing costumes and associated items (wigs and masks).

-- Use well established high street shops and internet sites to ensure that the products come from reputable suppliers.
+- Purchase costumes from well-established high street shops and internet sites to ensure that the products come from reputable suppliers.

 - Check the label or packaging for the manufacturers’ name, address and postcode – avoid purchasing items which do not carry the mark.